fr-dam/work-experience/README.md

 The objective here is to look at the authentication part of writing an application.

+> ### Important!
+>These instructions weren't written for Windows.
+You may need to edit some of the directory paths to a `\` instead of `/`.
+You may
+> also need to add `.exe` to the end of the commands for sqlite3 (i.e. `sqlite3.exe`)

 ## Prerequisites
 1. To make sure that you have the relevant software installed first of all install Python using [these instructions](https://realpython.com/installing-python/)
 2. Install the packages required to write your Flask app by following [these instructions](#dependencies)
 3. Install sqlite3 which you will need to view and update the SQL database, [instructions](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm)
-3. Install git which you will use to make your changes, [instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+4. Install git which you will use to make your changes, [instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
-4. Clone the repo `https://github.com/fr-dam/work-experience` to your local machine, [instructions](#checking-out-a-repo)
+5. Clone the repo `https://github.com/fr-dam/work-experience` to your local machine, [instructions](#checking-out-a-repo)
-5. Make sure you a code editor installed on your laptop, here's a link to a [popular free editor](https://code.visualstudio.com/download)
+6. Make sure you a code editor installed on your laptop, here's a link to a [popular free editor](https://code.visualstudio.com/download)

+> ### Important!
+> You will likely need to update your PATH environment variable to allow your system to find the executable files for your
+> sqlite installation and also the python libraries installed with pip.
+There are some instructions [here](https://www.computerhope.com/issues/ch000549.htm)
+> but ask for help if it's not something you're familiar with.

 ## Background
 Before you begin, here's a list of the files we've provided: